 I value the reliability, aerodynamics, and braking performance of wheels far more than their weight.
 Complete wheelsets dominate the market, and there are some good ones available, but I don’t discuss which stock wheels I would recommend partly because the models change so quickly and partly because I prefer to build my own wheels so that I can choose the hubs, the number of spokes, and the rims separately.
 I therefore explain what I look for in each wheel component and why.
 The most complete and independent comparisons of current wheelsets is at In The Know Cycling, and BikeRadar gave a detailed overview of the topic.

-Fortunately, there is now a third option of good-quality dynamo hub: Shutter Precision (or SP, also sold under the brand name Exposure).
-SP hubs are similar to SON in most respects but are far cheaper, partly due to being made in Asia instead of Europe.
-Being a younger company, the reliability of SP hubs is not as well established as SON or Shimano, but the only problems that I’ve heard about with their hubs all involved the thru-axle disc brake version.
-I’ve been pleased with the two quick-release models that I’ve used extensively.
+Shutter Precision (or SP) dynamo hubs are a high-quality, Asian-produced alternative (they are also sold under other brand names including Exposure).
+Their hubs are similar to SON in most respects but are significantly cheaper.
+Being a younger company, the reliability of SP hubs is not as well established as SON or Shimano, but the only problems that I’ve heard about their hubs all involved the thru-axle disc brake version, which they claim to have eliminated in an updated design for 2017 that uses larger bearings.
+I’ve been pleased with the two quick-release SP hubs (rim and disc) that I’ve used extensively.

 Most modern bike hubs contain cartridge bearings that can be replaced when they wear out, and so they are preferable for people who don’t want to or don’t know how to occasionally service the more traditional style of hubs that have loose-ball bearings.
 All Shimano hubs have loose-ball bearings, so I prefer their hubs because I can easily service the bearings when needed.